LLNL/RAJA/docs/sphinx/tutorial.rst

   });

 Similarly, the ``RAJA::ForallN`` loop is an abstraction of nested ``for`` loops.
-The ``RAJA::ForallN`` loop is templated on up to N execution policies and expects an iteration space and index for each execution policy.
+The ``RAJA::ForallN`` loop is templated on up to N execution policies, expects an iteration space, and index for each execution policy.

 .. code-block:: cpp